OlimilO1402/Err_CorrectErrorHandling/README.md

 However, errors in the Finally-block are more likely to occur, because here we want to free and dispose api-handles like registry-, file- or graphic-handles, obtained in an object that maybe never got created in the first place.

-Many thanks to wqweto for the issue ticket and the hint to the solution
+Many thanks to [Vladimir Vissoultchev Alias wqweto](https://github.com/wqweto) for the issue ticket, the idea and the hints to the complete solution!

 There must be a feasible way for any circumstances . . . the following cases:
 * either no error message if everything is OK,